rej100/dotfiles/README.md

 Install: https://extensions.gnome.org/extension/3843/just-perfection/

 In the settings of the Just Perfection extension:
+1. Enable shell theme override
-1. Set panel size to 23px
+2. Set panel size to 22px
-2. Set panel icon size to 13px
+3. Set panel icon size to 1px